4. Prevent and mitigate (linkage)

 Supplier assessments for sample products are missing or incomplete.
 Examples of shortcomings may include that they only cover the supplier’s due diligence or the most significant risks identified.

-Establishing action plans
+b) Establish action plans

 You shall establish action plans for risk suppliers, with a particular focus on the most significant risks identified.